England's Hodgson has no fears about pitch conditions in Manaus

 The grass in the Amazônia arena, which is suffering from the ferocious heat and humidity in the Amazon region of northwest Brazil, looked to be in better condition on Friday than it had done two days previously.

-The sandy area by one goalkeeper's position had largely disappeared but some of the turf was still clearly discoloured.
+The sandy area by one goalkeeper's position had largely disappeared but some of the turf was still clearly discolored.

 "I've just been down to see it ... it's fine, it's very flat.
 I don't see any reason to have any concern about it at all.
 We'll be perfectly happy to play on that pitch tomorrow night," manager Roy Hodgson told a news conference.